Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 - Showing how to return a value from a coroutine with using callbacks (another solution would be class scoped variables)

 #### 4th Example:
-- The importance of caching yield instructions no more `yield return new WaitForSeconds(1.0f);` and GC Spikes!
+- The importance of caching yield instructions no more
 ```csharp
     yield return new WaitForSeconds(1.0f);
 ```
+and<br>
+GC Spikes!